nextapps-de/winbox/README.md

 #### Custom Color

-> Supports all CSS styles which are also supported by the style-attribute "background", e.g. colors, transparent colors, hsl, gradients, background images.
+> Supports all CSS styles which are also supported by the style-attribute "background", e.g. colors, rgba, hsl, gradients, background images.

 ```js
 new WinBox("Custom Color", {